-If you fail to attend a resolution meeting with the school district and you and the school district are not participating in mediation and have not waived the resolution meeting, the school district may file a request to have your request for a due process hearing dismissed by an AU.
-If the AU determines that you did not have a valid reason for not attending the resolution meeting, the AU may dismiss your request for a due process hearing.
-If the AU determines that you did have a valid reason for not attending the resolution meeting, the AU may order the resolution meeting or a mediation conference be held within a specific time period before the case goes to a due process hearing.
+If you fail to attend a resolution meeting with the school district and you and the school district are not participating in mediation and have not waived the resolution meeting, the school district may file a request to have your request for a due process hearing dismissed by an ALJ.
+If the ALJ determines that you did not have a valid reason for not attending the resolution meeting, the ALJ may dismiss your request for a due process hearing.
+If the ALJ determines that you did have a valid reason for not attending the resolution meeting or a mediation conference be held within a specific time period before the case goes to a due process hearing.